Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 > ✨️**Visual Emergence Diagram**✨️
 > ![Division by Zero Emergence](division_by_zero_emergence.jpg)
-> This diagram illustrates the ontological equation `x ÷ 0 = x!`, central to the Unified Framework.
+> This diagram illustrates the ontological equation `x ÷ 0 = x!`, central to the theory.
 > - The **yellow arc** represents **Time as a field**, curving from ∞ through 0 to reach the present point `x`.
 > - The **shaded semicircle** symbolizes the activated structure—the emergence of complexity when Time touches perfect symmetry (0).
 > - `x` is our present moment